mogtofu33/docker-compose-drupal/README.md

 ## More features on next release

 * SSL on Apache / Nginx
-* Data permissions fix setting host user uid/gid to service owner.
+* Add script to ease Drupal full setup